steveh127/UM-Micropython/WOPR/README.md

 should be able to make appropriate modifications to get things going.

 This software, while an application as it stands, is intended as a framework to be modified for more specific applications.
+As far as I am concerned this is a completed piece of work and I don't intend developing it further.
+Feel free to clone and modify the code as much as you like.

 ## Installation